 Learn About Fertility

-University of Colorado Advanced Reproductive Medicine has one of the largest, most comprehensive teams of reproductive experts in Colorado.
+University of Colorado Advanced Reproductive Medicine is a large, comprehensive team of reproductive experts in Colorado.
 Our knowledge base ranges from basic infertility treatment and reproductive care to the most advanced methods and technology in the field of fertility.

-In addition to working with our doctors and staff, we encourage you to explore the medical information resources found on this website.
-Peruse our medical library which covers infertility conditions, IVF and other fertility treatments, emotional considerations and more.
+We encourage you to explore the medical information resources found on this website.
+Browse through our medical library, which covers infertility conditions, IVF and other fertility treatments, emotional considerations and more.
 You will also find informative articles and explanations that can help answer your questions about reproductive health and fertility.

 Learn about fertility by clicking on the topics below: